 You can install plugins that add social share buttons, affiliate link management, contact forms and so much more.

-What plugins should you install you may be wondering – checkout our list of essential WordPress plugins.
+Checkout our list of essential WordPress plugins.

 There are a two essential plugins all blogs should have.
 These plugins help with your blogs SEO and load speed.